sp-squared/portfolio/Open_Source_Projects/Turkic-Languages-Audio-to-Text-Transcription/TOOLKIT.md

-# Turkic Languages Audio-to-Text Transcription
+# Turkic Languages Audio-to-Text Transcription Toolkit

 A comprehensive toolkit for Turkic language processing, including text classification, transliteration, and transcription utilities for **Bashkir**, **Kazakh**, and **Kyrgyz** languages.